alpingencer/SiteBuilder/README.md

 ### 1. Project structure

-* Directories:
-    * 'public': Anything publicly accessible via an HTTP request (the server document root)
+* '/public': Anything publicly accessible via an HTTP request (the server document root)
-        * 'public/assets': Any CSS, JS, font, image, etc. assets that a page needs
+    * '/public/assets': Any CSS, JS, font, image, etc. assets that a page needs
-    * 'content': Webpage content files
+* '/routes': Webpage content files
-        * 'content/hierarchy.json': The webpage hierarchy file
+    * '/routes/routes.json': The webpage hierarchy file
     * One directory for each subsite
-        * 'shared' directory for common pages in all subsites
-* 'p' GET parameter for defining the current webpage

 ### 2. Server system

 * PHP sessions must be enabled
-* Server document root must be set correctly (see project structure requirements)
-* The following php.ini settings must be set:
-    * zend.assertions=1
+* All HTTP requests must be rerouted to a common PHP file (typically '/public/index.php')

 ### 3. Client system

 * Cookies must be enabled
-* JavaScript must be enabled
-* Target browsers: Latest versions of Firefox and Chrome

 ## Wiki